Theatre

 “She came out of Strange Town last night, eyes sparkling, face beaming.
 She just absolutely loves it.
 She said she had to act out different scenarios and she said, ‘I did it, Mum’.
 I was really pleased and proud of her.”

-Parent of Youth Theatre member"I enjoyed everything.
-I mostly enjoyed the show."
+Parent of Youth Theatre member"I enjoyed everything, mostly the show!"

 Youth Theatre member